PARIS INTERNATIONAL

 Sophie Lannier offers an archeological installation of a mutant world, the rhizome of a horizontal organization; ungendered hybrid beings, resulting from a dig that took place at the Porte de Bagnolet in June 3013.

-Hybride (extrait) - Sophie Lannier - Sculpture
+Hybride (excerpt) - Sophie Lannier - Sculpture